 Research shows that every time the size of a city doubles, innovation or productivity per resident increases by 15 percent.
 But when companies get bigger, innovation or productivity per employee generally goes down.
 So we're trying to figure out how to structure Zappos more like a city, and less like a bureaucratic corporation.
-In a city, people and businesses are self-organizing.
+In a city, people and businesses are self-organized.
 We're trying to do the same thing by switching from a normal hierarchical structure to a system called Holacracy, which enables employees to act more like entrepreneurs and self-direct their work instead of reporting to a manager who tells them what to do.

-Today's leaders - Always in melee mode
+Today's leaders are stuck in melee mode

-Four reasons behind our move to Holacracy
+Four reasons for our move to Holacracy

-- Minimize personal frustration
+- To minimize personal frustration

-- More freedom for the individual
+- More freedom for each individual

-- More freedom for us managing directors
+- More freedom for us as managing directors

 - Better scalability and more agility

 A few years ago, Torben - Raidboxes founder and managing director - asked his previous employer for a promotion to a position with more responsibility.
 He had been working for the agency from Münster for many months at that point.
 And that with a below-average salary, but in a 60-hour week.
 Instead of a promotion, however, he was given notice of termination.
 The signal: anyone who dares to show initiative or contradicts the management's assessment will be fired.

 For Torben, however, this was a stroke of luck and exactly the right reason to start his entrepreneurial career.
 This frustration was formative for Torben's entrepreneurial career and nurtured a strong desire to do better in his own company.
 He wanted to give his employees more freedom, more responsibility and overall more room for creativity.
 Of course, always with the goal of increasing the satisfaction of both parties and the productivity of the company as a whole.